-Pay attention to the way that the Map groups designate the enforcement mode for groups:
+Pay attention to how the Map groups designate the enforcement mode for groups:

-- Workloads and groups inside full dark lines depict the FullEnforcement mode. - Workloads and groups inside light blue lines depict the SelectiveEnforcement mode. - Workloads and groups inside light orange lines depict the Visibility only mode. - The ring around a group denotes the proportions of different enforcement states
+- Workloads and groups inside fully dark lines are in FullEnforcement mode. - Workloads and groups inside semi-dark lines are in SelectiveEnforcement mode. - Workloads and groups inside light gray lines are in Visibility only mode. - Workloads and groups not surrounded by any of the above-described lines are in Idle mode. - The completeness of the ring around a group denotes the proportions of different enforcement states